I am a first/birth/biological/natural mother to a beautiful girl. She was conceived in the year of 2000. This is part of my story.

 The positive thing was, I was finally at a good point in life.
 I had my small family and we had everything we needed, we weren’t by any means rich, but I was doing better than I ever had before that.
 I knew things were only going to get better.
 I was keeping my distance and trying not to interfere out of respect and my own insecurities, grief and dysfunction, but I realized that is not how I wanted her to remember me.
 I did want to be part of her life.
 Even if she didn’t want contact with me yet, I want her to know that I am here.

 Forward to 2011, I emailed her mom to see if I could get a photo of her and asked how she was.
 I wanted to know more about her and that interaction ended up being frustrating and I expressed my frustration to her mom.
 They talked and were letting my daughter read my emails I sent to her mom.
 Apparently, they didn’t tell her that she was adopted, she found out from a family member, so now they don’t hide anything from her.
 She was supposed to know that she was adopted.
 In the end, I finally got a photo of her with her family and after that I didn’t try to contact them again for awhile.
 In the past year, I found her on the internet.
 I tried to cautiously interact with her, there were some hot and cold interactions and then she said that if I want to communicate with her to send it in the mail.
 So I did.
 Nervously, I made her a birthday card and wrote a letter and sent it.
 I was honest in my letter to her, I explained my feelings and my side in the least overbearing way that I could.
 To my surprise, she actually called me.
 My heart dropped to the floor when I asked who it was and she said her name.
 I remember I felt shaky and overwhelmed with emotion, I was stuttering, I couldn’t believe that she called me!
 She loved her card and told me that the letter helped her understand things a little more.
 We talked about life stuff and school.
 I don’t remember everything we spoke of, I was so overwhelmed with emotion, but we talked for a little over an hour.
 She said a couple of things to me that I didn’t know how to take, she brought up me referring to her as “my child” in an email, she said that her mom went to the doctor’s appointments with me and everything, so she “thanks her mom for her birth just as much” as me.
-(I didn’t understand the need for that to be established) And she also stated that her whole family had talked about the situation and that some of her relatives were saying that she would want to go with me now… so I feel like some of them don’t want her to get to know me if they are saying things like that.
+(That was like a knife in the chest.)
+And she also stated that her whole family had talked about the situation and that some of her relatives were saying that she would want to go with me now… so I feel like some of them don’t want her to get to know me if they are saying things like that.
 She doesn’t even know me, why would anyone say that to her?
 But the call ended with a surprise, she actually said “Love you” to me, and of course I said it in return, but, I was shocked.
 I didn’t expect that.

 She doesn’t write back to my letters, I’ve sent a few so far.
 I recently deleted my account, but until then we followed each other on IG and she’d occasionally like my photos.
 I feel so pathetic for saying just wishing for someone to acknowledge me, but it’s real.
 I just want her to see that I’m here and I don’t want to take the place of anyone.
 I just want to be another person that loves her.
 I can’t help but love her.
 She’s my flesh and blood, I’m a mother, I love my children.
 I feel the loss of her in my life.
 It’s very real, it’s very sad, it’s a heavy thing I carry with me.
 I know it was my choice to give her to someone else to raise, that doesn’t make it any easier to deal with.
 I also think of her, deep down, I wonder how she feels?
 Does she have any underlying issues now because I gave her to another family but yet I have my first and third child?
 She sounds healthy and sane, I just hope that my choice didn’t damage her.
 Some days I want to give up, I feel like she’ll never want to meet me.
 But something keeps me going.

 The older, wiser, more stable me regrets my decision.
 This may not be the feeling that all first mothers may feel, but this is mine.
 The more time passes, that’s what I feel about my decision.
 I hate the way I feel.
 I hate that I gave my baby away because I was scared, ignorant, foolish and I didn’t feel like I was good enough and I hate that I was more concerned about the feelings of others, I should have cared about her feelings more.
 Who truly wants their own mother to give them away?
 Unless it’s a terrible situation where the child is being harmed… NOBODY.
 I look back and think about where I was and where I am now, it turned out okay, things worked out.
 My kids are awesome people, they are good and intelligent, kind and creative, and they are unique and cool.
 They are taken care of, always were.
 They have way more than I had growing up, they are loved and encouraged.
 She would have been okay with me.
 I should have taken the chance and tried to make it work.
 I would have struggled, but I did that any way.
 My life might be totally different now, I know this.
 I know I can’t change it and it’s going to have to go on its natural course.
 I have to talk about it though.
-Her life is different than it would be if she was with me, but different doesn’t equal bad.
+Her life is different than it would be if she was with me, but different doesn’t equal better, just different.
 I now have to deal with the blow-back of my decision and it’s in full force.
 Every day I think of this beautiful little girl sitting in a few towns away that looks so much like me and used to live in my belly and would be here with me had I made one different decision, but I can’t have her in my life until she’s ready to have me, if she ever will.

 I know she has conflicting emotions about it.
 I’m just hoping that she eventually talks to me about it.
 I know she has her own side and I don’t overlook that, I try not to be pushy in my interactions and if she asks that I do something, I will respect her wishes.
 I love her.
 I don’t even get the pleasure of being around her, but I already know she’s awesome.
 I don’t know when I’m going to leave this world, I just hope that I get the pleasure of hanging out with her and talking before I leave though.